Back-to-School Guide

 Chapel and Classrooms

-Parents will start in the Chapel for an initial gathering to hear from Specialist teachers, and then will move to the classrooms to hear directly from their student’s teacher about curriculum and programmatic components and goals for the year.
-These events are intended for parents only so that you can really focus on hearing more about the program.
+Parents and guardians will start in the Chapel for an initial gathering then move to the Commons to hear from Specialist teachers, and then will move to the classrooms to hear directly from their student’s teacher about curriculum and programmatic components and goals for the year.
+These events are intended for parents and guardians only so that you can really focus on hearing more about the program.

 Contact